filipinascimento/bl-network-preprocess/README.md

 [![Run on Brainlife.io](https://img.shields.io/badge/Brainlife-bl.app.1-blue.svg)](https://doi.org/10.25663/brainlife.app.289)

 # Network Preprocess
-Used to preprocess connectivity/similarity matrices (conmat) and generate a filtered version of the network, which can be directed or undirected, weighted or unweighted.
+App to preprocess networks and generate a filtered version of it, which can be directed or undirected, weighted or unweighted.

 ### Authors
 - [Filipi N. Silva](filsilva@iu.edu)